sakura57/Task-Tracker/README.md

-This is a simple task tracker app I created to improve my programming skills.
+This is a simple task tracker app I created as a project to improve my programming skills.
 It simply uses a CLI so users can add, update, delete tasks, as well as mark them as in-progress or done.
 There is also a list function to view all tasks, with available filters depending on current task status.

 Instructions: